 Damage control surgery (DCS) is rapid surgery to save life or limb while avoiding potentially time consuming reconstruction.
-NICE recommends damage control surgery in patients with haemodynamic instability who are not responding to volume resuscitation.
 The aim is to enable the patient to be resuscitated by stopping active bleeding while at the same time minimizing surgical insult.
 Only immediately essential surgery is performed, after which the patient is then resuscitated in the ICU before coming back for further DCS or definitive surgery.
 This is usually in 24-48 hours.
 The components of DCS are